stijnwop/manureSystem/README.md

 ## Known conflicts

 * [Contact modder] [3rd Person](https://www.farming-simulator.com/mod.php?mod_id=234226)
-  * Sadly that mod boldly replaces the whole Player.update() code, therefor destroying all mods depending/appending on that call.
+  * Unfortunately, that mod replaces the Player.update() code, breaking any mods that depend on/add to that call.
+Contact the modder to mention that Utilly functions such as `overwriteFunction` and `appendedFunction` should be used instead.
 * [Contact modder]  [Precision Hands](https://www.farming-simulator.com/mod.php?mod_id=265312)
-  * Sadly that mod does not overwrite the Player.pickUpObject() function correctly (not calling superfunc), therefor making the hose grap and drop functions unreachable.
+  * Sadly, that mod does not overwrite the Player.pickUpObject() function correctly by not calling the superFunc, therefor making the hose grap and drop functions unreachable.
+Contact the modder to mention that the superFunc should be called to maintain comptible with other any other mod relaying on that function.
 * [Fixed] [Mobile Workshop](https://www.farming-simulator.com/mod.php?mod_id=225545)
   * Removed obsolete FS19 code in Manure System, please download the latest version of the Manure System